skecskes/data-manager/README.md

-# Rust engineer take away
+# Data Manager Worker

-Subsquid Network is a data lake, that stores and serves queries to blockchain data.
+We need to manage a data lake, that stores and serves queries to blockchain data.

 The data is divided into chunks.
 Each chunk corresponds to particular blockchain and block range, and stores block related data.